keunwoochoi/keunwoochoi.github.io/blog/2025-11-03-roffice-hour-q1.1.md

-# Roffice Hour Q1.1: Doing a PhD vs. Getting a job in industry (and make real money)
+# Roffice Hour Q1.1: Doing a PhD vs. Getting a job in industry (and making real money)

 ## Students